| |

 Outside

-in the central courtyard called the Arena is probably the busiest.
-Not
+in the central courtyard called "The Arena" is probably the busiest.

-kids can operate child size excavators and contraction equipment to
+kids can operate child size excavators and construction equipment

 build their own roads, flip and fly on a gravity defying bungee trampoline,

-drive pedal cars around a road track, learning road signs and traffic
+drive pedal cars around a road track, learn road signs and traffic

 rules, skipper model power boats or test ride mountain bikes.
 Before